sysmake-dev/pchs-jrotc-case-study/notes/design_decisions.md

 ## Temporary Announcements and Events

-**Decision:** Treat announcements and events as temporary content rather than maintaining permanent archives.
+**Decision:** Treat announcements and events as temporary content instead of maintaining permanent archives.

 **Reasoning:**